elbosso/plantumlinterfaceproxy/README.md

 set title 'Ohne Rücksicht auf Einschwingen des JIT' plot '$data' u 1:4 w lp t 'AtomicInteger (Comparable)', '$data' u 1:2 w lp t 'Integer', '$data' u 1:3 w lp t 'AtomicInteger'
 ```
-The application is designed to run inside a docker container.
-The docker-compose file has preparations to integrate with traefik2.x.

-The docker container needs an environment file named _environment.env_ defining Properties as given in the file _environment.example_.
-After the container is started, an _index.html_ file with some introduction and background is reachable that allows - among other things -
-to access the Swagger UI GUI for experimenting...

 ## Error Handling